The Best Skinny Fat Exercise, According to Science

 Scientifically, the best skinny fat diet is low carb, but what is the best skinny fat exercise according to science?
 The best skinny fat exercises are those that help you safely and sustainably lose regular white/yellow fat and build and maintain muscle mass.

 Scientific Exercise Quiz Health Score - Best Skinny Fat ExerciseThe gold standard cardio exercise is walking (1, 2).
 While the gold standard resistance exercise is weightlifting (3, 4).
-Of course, there are many other viable exercises from which to choose (the Scientific Exercise Quiz Health Score uses the latest science-based MET Values (5) for a comprehensive list of cardio and resistance exercises to accurately calculate your unique metrics).
-Finding a proper balance between cardio and resistance exercise is the key to sustainable long-term success when it comes to successfully managing your unique genetic body composition — muscle/mass, regular white/yellow fat, and skinny fat (thin fat, cellulite, normal weight obesity, loose skin, saggy skin, crepey skin) — and weight (regular fat and muscle mass).
+Of course, there are many other viable exercises from which to choose — the Scientific Exercise Quiz Health Score uses the latest science-based MET Values (measured metabolic equivalent)(5, 6, 7, 8) for a comprehensive list of cardio and resistance exercises to accurately calculate your unique metrics.
+Finding a proper balance between cardio and resistance exercise is the key to sustainable long-term success when it comes to successfully managing your unique genetic body composition — muscle/mass tissue, regular white/yellow fat tissue, and skinny fat tissue (thin fat, cellulite) — and weight (regular fat and muscle mass).

 No matter which cardio (aerobic) and resistance (anaerobic) exercise you choose, consistency and regularity are the keys to safely, sustainably, and successfully reducing and managing skinny fat in the long run.
 Consistency is how often — how many days per week — you exercise on average.
 Regularity is how intense your daily workouts are along with typical duration (minutes), on average.